Scuba Gear

 tool.

-I don't actually use the sheath.
-Instead I've added a
+I don't actually use the plastic sheath supplied with the

 lanyard to the abalone tool, plus a clip so that I can just